Message from the Director

 Application & Admissions

 Admission is highly selective, and students are admitted only for autumn quarter.
-The deadline for application is DECEMBER 1st.
 Factors considered in admission include aptitude for social welfare research and scholarship as shown by articulation of social welfare research area(s) of concern to the applicant and capacity to undertake such training and research, professional experience, commitment to diversity and social justice, scholastic achievement, and institutional resources available to support the applicant's research.
 An applicant must have a master's degree in social work, social welfare, or a closely related field.

 Although we do not require an MSW degree specifically (many of our students' master's degrees are in other related areas), the Council on Social Work Education requires that faculty who teach required practice courses in accredited programs have an MSW degree and 2 years of practice experience (i.e., CSWE EPAS 3.3.1).
 Thus, obtaining an MSW and this experience can be valuable for those who ultimately seek academic positions following graduation.